choiHenry/cryptoAutoTrade/README.md

 This repo contains project files for automated crypto-currency trading program.
 It is only a prototype and needs to be improved.

 # HOW TO USE
 It is recoomended not to use this program right now.
 If you want to test the program, open a bithumb account and get bithumb aip key pair of (connect key, secret key).
 Once ready, open index.py and insert the connect key to var 'con_key' and the secret key to 'sec_key'.
+And run index.py.

 # ABOUT PROGRAM